Belski Vrh

 Belski Vrh ([ˈbeːlski ˈʋəɾx], Welschaberg) is a settlement in the Municipality of Zavrč in the Haloze area of eastern Slovenia.
-The area traditionally belonged to the Styria region.
+The area is part of the traditional region of Styria.
 It is now included in the Drava Statistical Region.

 The local church was destroyed by lightning in the 19th century.
 It was dedicated to Saint Urban and was a Late Gothic building.
 Some remains of the church and a nearby keep are still visible.